 Note that the situation for student loans has changed due to the impact of the coronavirus outbreak.
 Check out our Student Loan Hero Coronavirus Information Center for additional news and details.

-If you’re currently paying down your student loan debt, you may be well aware that your total monthly payments are a bit of principal, loaded with interest.
-But did you know that you can deduct some — maybe even all — of that interest on your taxes?
+If you’re paying down your student loan debt, you know your total monthly payments are a mix of principal and interest.
+But did you know that by filling out and filing the Form 1098-E, you may be able to deduct student loan interest on your taxes?

 Now’s your chance to fill one out and take advantage of some potential student loan tax breaks.
-Keep reading to find out how.
+Here are some key questions on the 1098-E: